mameen7/pyorm/README.md

 ## Basic Usage
     from orm import db_connector
     from orm import models
-    # for postgresql database. import the MySQLManager for mysql database connection
+    # This is for postgresql database. import the MySQLManager instead for mysql database connection
     from orm.managers import PostgreSQLManager
     from orm.utils import Q